maxliaops/kaggle-quickdraw/readme.md

 * analyze test predictions which are likely to be wrong
 * fine tuning
 * consider [entropy](https://www.kaggle.com/sorokin/sketch-entropy) to remove noisy samples for training or find unlikely predictions
-* use more data for training
+* use more/all data for training
+* use soft/hard bootstraping losses

 ### Ideas